 \section{Method}

-By stacking large data sets the noise decreases and features with weak signal may be unveiled \citep[e.g.][]{Zhu2015ApJ...815...48Z, Comparat2020AA...636A..97C, Wolf2020MNRAS.492.3580W}.
+By stacking large data sets, the noise decreases and features with weak signal may be unveiled \citep[e.g.,][]{Zhu2015ApJ...815...48Z, Comparat2020AA...636A..97C, Wolf2020MNRAS.492.3580W}.
 To do so, we stack X-ray events around central galaxies with known spectroscopic redshift (Sect. \ref{subsec:centrals}), after masking detected X-ray sources (Sect. \ref{subsec:masking}).

-We keep track of the angular distance between the detected X-ray event and the galaxy (and its redshift) to build radial profiles.
+We keep track of the angular distance between the detected X-ray events and the galaxies (and their redshifts) to build radial profiles.
 We record the event energies to build X-ray spectra.
-We obtain a data cube where angular coordinates are converted to proper distance (angle averaged) radii and the energy (or wavelength) vector is shifted to the galaxy redshift.
+We obtain a data cube where angular coordinates are converted to proper distance (angle averaged) radii, and the energy (or wavelength) vector is shifted to the galaxy redshift.
 The stacking procedure is described in detail in Sect. \ref{subsec:cube:stacking}.